Justin Turner Player Props: Red Sox vs. Yankees

-The Boston Red Sox and Justin Turner, who went 2-for-4 last time in action, battle Clarke Schmidt and the New York Yankees at Yankee Stadium, Sunday at 7:10 PM ET.
+Justin Turner -- with a slugging percentage of .513 in his past 10 games, including two home runs -- will be in action for the Boston Red Sox against the New York Yankees, with Domingo German on the hill, on June 16 at 7:10 PM ET.

-In his most recent appearance, he had two hits (going 2-for-4) against the Yankees.
+In his previous game he had a one-hit showing (1-for-4) against the Rockies.

 Justin Turner Game Info & Props vs. the Yankees